xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The PREDICTOR subfolder contains files for prediction using RNN, VAE and VRNN (partially sourced from https://github.com/google-research/google-research/tree/master/video_structure).

-The config folder under keypoints_Predictioncontains the yaml file of VoxCeleb dataset.
+The config folder under keypoints_Prediction contains the yaml file of VoxCeleb dataset.

 The checkpoints folder under keypoints_Prediction contains the trained RNN/VAE/VRNN keypoints prediction models using prediction horizon of 6 or 12 for RNN/VRNN and 5 or 15 for VAE.